mediocregopher/blog.mediocregopher.com/_posts/2018-09-20-mr-worldwide-pt-0.md

 The trip was deliberately not planned out.
 I knew I would show up in Munich, because I have a friend who lives there as well as a distant relative.
-But passed that I figured "show up and look around" would suffice.
+But past that I figured "show up and look around" would suffice.
 My motto for the trip would eventually become "plans are just lists of things which won't happen".
 From start to finish the only plans I had figured out at any moment was a general trajectory and my next destination.
 Rarely was my next place to sleep booked more than a week ahead of time, or my next bus or train ticket bought more than a day before.

 It could not have worked any other way.
 For a short trip it might be viable to have an itinerary with a list of destinations/sights which will be visited and